pvl/blog4/content/careers/Founding Engineer.md

 - Complementary interests in cognitive sciences (cs, linguistics, neuroscience, philosophy, & psychology) or other adjacent interdisciplinary fields a plus

 ## How to Apply
-Please send the following to jobs@plasticlabs.ai:
+Please send the following to dev@plasticlabs.ai:
 - **Resume/CV** in whatever form it exists (PDF, LinkedIn, website, etc)
 - **Portfolio** of notable work (GitHub, pubs, ArXiv, blog, X, etc)
 - **Statement** of alignment specific to Plastic Labs--how do you identify with our mission, how can you contribute, etc? (points for brief, substantive, heterodox)